syncfusion-content/asp.netwebforms-docs/aspnet/OlapChart/Getting-Started.md

 Add the script files and CSS files in the <head> tag of the Default.aspx page.

-> Note:
->
->1.
-Use the following code example while adding scripts and styles
+1. Use the following code example while adding scripts and styles
->2.
-Same files can also acquire from the following location
+2. Same files can also acquire from the following location C:\Users\<UserName>\AppData\Local\Syncfusion\EssentialStudio\<Version>\JavaScript\assets\
->   C:\Users\<UserName>\AppData\Local\Syncfusion\EssentialStudio\<Version>\JavaScript\assets\
->3.
-Please download jquery.globalize.min.js from jQuery site to local machine and refer from the following code example.
+3. Please download jquery.globalize.min.js from jQuery site to local machine and refer from the following code example.

 {% highlight html %}